iandanforth/thought-experiment/app/README.md

 #### Avoid calling render()

-If nothing has changed in your scene Pixi's render method should not be called to prevent this ...
+If nothing has changed in your scene Pixi's render method should not be called.

+By default PIXI will start a Ticker that is called every RAF frame.
+(1/60th of a second).
+If there are any registered callbacks it will call update().
+Some combination of PIXI defaults and RPF means there is a registered callback that calls render().

+This means that by default render() is called 60x per second instead of just when things are updated.
+This will eat your users batteries.

+One way around this is to turn off autoStart in the PIXI app, set sharedTicker to true, and then turn off the shared ticker with ticker.stop() and ticker.autoStart = false.

+From then on you'll be in charge of calling render() (which is less than ideal).

+If you need to call render() indiscriminantly then you can wrap context.app.render() in an underscope throttle() method which will prevent duplicate executions.

+A better way to handle this might be to provide your own Ticker to PIXI and only render when a 'dirty' flag is set, but I haven't done this so ymmv.

 ### Rekit